Water Facts and Myths

 Weight Management: Feelings of thirst can be confused with hunger, both because eating can soothe thirst and also because dehydration-induced fatigue is often misinterpreted as a lack of fuel (e.g., sugar).
 Both dynamics can lead to false sensations of hunger, triggering overeating and weight gain.
 Inadequate hydration can also promote the storage of inflammatory toxins, which can also promote weight gain.

 Cholesterol: Cholesterol is an essential element in cell membrane construction.
-When we are in a state of chronic dehydration and too much liquid is removed from within the cell walls, the body tries to stop the loss by producing more cholesterol to shore up the cell membrane.
+When in a state of chronic dehydration and too much liquid is removed from within the cell walls, the body tries to stop the loss by producing more cholesterol to shore up the cell membrane.
 Although the cholesterol protects the cell membrane from being so permeable, the overproduction introduces too much cholesterol into the bloodstream.

 Joint Health: Dehydrated cartilage and ligaments are more brittle and prone to damage.
-Joints can also become painfully inflamed when irritants, usually toxins produced by the body and concentrated in our blood and cellular fluids, attack them, setting the stage for arthritis.
+Joints can also become painfully inflamed when irritants, usually toxins produced by the body and concentrated in the blood and cellular fluids, attack them, setting the stage for arthritis.

 6 Tips for Staying Hydrated

 4. Substitute sparkling water and low-sodium vegetable juice for soda and fruit juice.
-While it’s true that all beverages count toward your daily tally, the sugar in regular soda and fruit juice, as well as the chemicals in diet versions, can trigger a host of unwanted reactions in the body, including blood-sugar spikes.
+While it’s true that all beverages count toward daily tally, the sugar in regular soda and fruit juice, as well as the chemicals in diet versions, can trigger a host of unwanted reactions in the body, including blood-sugar spikes.

 6. Cook with high-quality sea salt.
 A good, unrefined sea salt is rich in trace minerals, which are key to cell health and hydration.
 Bonus: Sea salt is also lower in sodium than table salt.